 What is acid reflux (GastroEsophageal Reflux Disease) caused by?

 Hiatal hernia, a stomach abnormality, is one of the most common causes of acid reflux.
 This happens when your stomach’s LES and upper part move above the diaphragm.
 The diaphragm is responsible for keeping the acid in your stomach.
 However, if you’re suffering from a hiatal hernia, the acid can move upward into your esophagus, leading to acid reflux symptoms.

 Some other common causes of acid reflux are:

 - Taking ibuprofen, aspirin, certain muscle relaxers, and some blood pressure medications

 - Pregnancy can also put you at a higher risk for acid reflux

-- Consuming particular beverages, tea, coffee, carbonated drinks, and alcohol can lead to acid reflux.
+- Consuming particular beverages, such as tea, coffee, carbonated drinks, and alcohol, can lead to acid reflux.

 - Consuming certain food items such as onions, garlic, mint, chocolate, tomato, citrus, fatty or spicy food

 - Consuming large meals